Recounts ordered in Florida Senate, governor races

 Secretary Ken Detzner issued the order after the unofficial results in both races fell within the margin that by law triggers a recount.
 His office was unaware of any other time either a race for governor or U.S. Senate in Florida required a recount, let alone both in the same election.

+The recount sets up what could be several days of political tension in this deeply divided state.
+President Donald Trump tweeted without evidence that the elections were being stolen.
+Protesters gathered at an elections office in Broward County, which is quickly becoming a battleground in the recount.
+The protesters waved signs, used bullhorns and even harangued a food delivery person at one point, asking if there were ballots inside the food bags.

-The unofficial results show that Republican former U.S. Rep. Ron DeSantis led Democratic Tallahassee Mayor Andrew Gillum by 0.41 percentage points.
+The unofficial results show that Republican former U.S. Rep. Ron DeSantis led Democratic Tallahassee Mayor Andrew Gillum by 0.41 percentage points in the election for governor.

 In the Senate race, Republican Gov. Rick Scott’s lead over Democratic incumbent Bill Nelson is 0.14 percentage points.